foxBMS/foxbms-2/docs/hardware/slaves/16-adi-ades1830-vx.x.x/16-adi-ades1830-v0.9.0.rst

 isoSPI Daisy Chain Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The data transmission between the slaves and between the slaves and BMS master uses the isoSPI interface.
+The data transmission between the slaves and between the slaves and |bms-master|
+uses the isoSPI interface.
 The isoSPI signals are input/output on the connectors J501/J402.
 The isoSPI ports are bidirectional, that means they can be used in forward and